 - Clothing for the road.
 Make sure you have comfortable clothes for driving, plus appropriate outfits—including outerwear and shoes—for any activities you plan to do.
 One perk of traveling by car is that you can bring an extra suitcase or two.
 This can come in handy if you’re crossing the continent or passing through many different climates over a few weeks.
 On the other hand, staying at hotels with laundry service can allow you to pack light and save space.

 - Sun supplies.
 A good pair of polarized sunglasses can help keep you safe and comfortable behind the wheel.
 Don’t forget sunscreen—yes, you can get a sunburn in a car!

 - Important documents.
 Make sure you have your car insurance cards and your auto registration in your glove box.
 Also be sure to carry your:

 While you’re concentrating on getting out on the road, don’t forget to prepare your home for when you’re away.
 Before you go, take care of chores like having your mail held and arranging for someone to check on your house while you’re gone.

 And who knows?
-Maybe after this trip, you’ll be inspired to start traveling the country full-time in an RV, seeing the sights, following the sun or simply chasing the next adventure.
+Maybe after this trip, you’ll be inspired to start traveling the country, seeing the sights, following the sun or simply chasing the next adventure.